RafieAmandio/CH-4-BE/README.md

-# Jagolomba Backend
+# Challenge 4 Backend

-A RESTful API backend for Jagolomba built with Express, TypeScript, Prisma, and PostgreSQL.
+A RESTful API backend for Challenge 4 built with Express, TypeScript, Prisma, and PostgreSQL.

 ## Features